paramraghavan/sparksql-awsglue/help/quick101-spark/spark-modellers-101/spark-emr-101-for-modellers.md

 **Logical Plan with stages**
 ![logical_plan_with_stages.png](logical_plan_with_stages.png)

+> Note: If you N wide-dependencies, your plan should have N+1 Stages.
+In our case 2+1 stages

 **Stage1**
 In the first stage I am reading into readingDF and repartitioning it to create partitionedDF.
 LEt me assume we start with 1 partition